 Skip to main content

-The need for Responsible AI
+The need for Responsible Artificial Intelligence ( AI)

 As we look ahead at 2023, it is clear that AI is playing a huge role in our daily lives, and we are looking at solving global issues whether it is diagnostic testing for terminal diseases or processing insurance claims or getting a loan approved.
 With these strides in technology, the role of Responsible AI has become a talking point.
 It’s an approach to developing and deploying AI in an ethical manner so as to make the process more transparent and fair.